An overview of the key issues to be mindful of at a livestock market, including the sale of animals and biosecurity

 This guidance is for England

-Most people in a market, whether they are selling, buying, in charge of, hauling or just viewing animals are required to comply with certain ways of handling them.
-Animals must be handled with care in an appropriate manner according to their species, and be fit for transport and sale in a market.
+Most people in a market, whether they are selling, buying, in charge of, hauling or just viewing animals, are required to comply with certain ways of handling them.
+Animals must be handled with care, in an appropriate manner for their species, and be fit for transport and sale in a market.

 Only people who are correctly dressed in clean washable or disposable clothing and footwear should enter designated animal areas.
 They should wash their hands and cleanse and disinfect their footwear when leaving this area.